Stonehenge: Vandalism

 The site has been subject to intermittent vandalism for centuries.
 Until the 17th century, stones disappeared from the site to be employed at building sites.
 In the 19th century, tourists employed chisels to cut rock chips off the megaliths as souvenirs.

-Although the first years of the Free Festival (annual, from 1975 onwards) saw "very little vandalism", Stonehenge had to be fenced off from 1978 onwards.
+Although the first years of the Free Festival (annual, from 1975 onwards) saw "very little vandalism", Stonehenge was fenced off from 1978 onwards.
 Later, repeated vandalism in the 1980s and 1990s led the authorities to deploy up to hundreds of police, erect barriers around Stonehenge, and impose exclusion zones up to six kilometres from the archaeological monument.
 The vandalism of 1984 included defacing the monument with purple spray paint.
 The government went so far as to close Stonehenge to protect it from vandalism, but in the face of public outcry, the government opted to reopen it.

 In 2008, two men used a hammer and a screwdriver to take a small chip the size of a 10p coin from the side of the Heel Stone, in what authorities described as "the first vandalism in decades".

-In 2020, the British transport minister was accused of vandalism when he decided that the road through the Stonehenge area would be converted into a tunnel that would pass in the immediate vicinity.
-The project was decades old, but had repeatedly been delayed because of its cost or the effects on archaeological remains.
-The historian Tom Holland opined that "To inflict this act of vandalism on this landscape seems unbelievable."
-Tunnel opponents considered it "state-sponsored vandalism" even as their case was defeated in court in 2024.